-Independent’s Moscow reporter has data leaked online while covering electons
+Independent’s Moscow reporter has data leaked online while covering elections

-Independent’s Moscow correspondent has personal details leaked online while reporting on elections
+Independent’s Moscow reporter has personal details leaked online while covering elections in Russia

 Passport details shared online while Oliver Carroll was investigating claims of voter fraud